System of Rice Intensification – Sustainable Rice Cultivation

 What constitute the Core Practices of SRI?

-• A fundamental practice of the SRI involves transplanting single, young seedlings.
+• A fundamental practice of the System of Rice Intensification (SRI) involves transplanting single, young seedlings.
 Unlike traditional methods that use multiple seedlings, SRI encourages the transplantation of vigorous, healthy seedlings that are around 8 to 15 days old.
 This individual transplantation allows each plant to establish a robust root system, enhancing its capacity to access nutrients and water, ultimately contributing to improved plant growth and yield.

 • SRI recommends wider spacing between rice plants, typically at least 25 cm apart in a square pattern.
 This spacing facilitates better sunlight penetration, air circulation, and nutrient distribution among plants.
 The increased spacing, coupled with the use of single seedlings, prevents overcrowding and reduces competition for resources, enabling each plant to develop more effectively and maximizing the overall yield potential.